turbo-octo-happiness/book-kit/README.md

 ### Non Goals

-This version will not support the following features:
+The current version does not support the following features:

-- Multiple Accounts
-- Sharing between Accounts
 - Cannot automatically grab screenshot from url
 - Rich text annotation